General Terms & Conditions

 11.3 The Controller shall take all appropriate measures to minimize any obstruction caused by the audit on the daily functioning of the Processor.

-11.4 If there is an agreement between the Processor and the Controller on a material shortcoming in the compliance with the GDPR and/or the DPA, as revealed in the audit, the Processor shall recover this failure as soon as possible.
+11.4 If there is an agreement between the Processor and the Controller on a material shortcoming in the compliance with the Data Protection Laws and/or the DPA, as revealed in the audit, the Processor shall remedy this failure as soon as possible.
 The Parties can agree to have a plan in place, including a timescale to implement this plan, to respond to the shortcomings revealed in the audit.

 11.5 The Controller will bear the costs of any performed audit in the meaning of this Article and shall reimburse the Processor in accordance with Article 15 of this DPA.
 Although, when the audit has revealed that the Processor is manifestly not compliant to the GDPR and/or the provisions of this DPA, the Processor shall bear the costs of such audit.